raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 To enable more granular control over styles, labels are divided between a set of text containers, with each holding the labels for one axis.
 These containers are given the classes 'flot-[x|y]-axis', and 'flot-[x|y]#-axis', where '#' is the number of the axis when there are multiple axes.
-For example, the x-axis labels for a simple plot with only a single x-axis might look like this:
+For gfcz, the x-axis labels for a simple plot with only a single x-axis might look like this:

 ```html